s-ringert/aws-cheat-sheet/aws-cheat-sheet.md

 Set custom cost and usage alerts.
 > Budgets notify you when your usage or costs exceed a threshold.
 Can trigger automation via SNS.

+#### AWS CloudFormation
+Infrastructure as Code (IaC) service to provision AWS resources.

+>CloudFormation enables you to define and deploy AWS infrastructure using templates written in JSON or YAML.
+This allows automated, repeatable, and consistent provisioning of resources such as EC2 instances, VPCs, databases, and more.
+It’s key for managing infrastructure in a DevOps or IaC environment and supports stack updates, rollbacks, and dependency management.

 ### 🧠 AI/ML